TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we introduced TQA-Bench, a new Multi-Table QA benchmark specifically designed to rigorously evaluate the capabilities of LLMs in processing complex, relational data across multiple tables.
+In this paper, we introduce TQA-Bench, a new multi-table QA benchmark designed to rigorously evaluate the capabilities of LLMs in processing complex, relational data across multiple tables.
 Our benchmark applies diverse relational database instances drawn from real-world public datasets, a flexible sampling mechanism that allows for the creation of tasks with varying context lengths from 8K to 64K tokens, and the integration of symbolic extensions to test higher-order reasoning capabilities.
-These features ensure that TQA-Bench not only challenges the LLMs beyond simple data retrieval tasks but also provides a robust framework for assessing their ability to handle complex reasoning across multiple tables.
-Through systematic evaluations involving both open-source and closed-source LLMs, with scales ranging from 7 billion to 70 billion parameters, our findings highlight the variable performance of these models under complex Multi-Table QA scenarios.
-We expect that TQA-Bench can serve as a pivotal step toward realizing the full potential of LLMs in enhancing data-driven decision-making across various sectors.
+Through systematic evaluations involving both open-source and closed-source LLMs, with scales ranging from 2 billion to 671 billion parameters, our findings highlight the variable performance of these models under complex multi-table QA scenarios.
+We expect that TQA-Bench can serve as a pivotal step toward realizing the full potential of LLMs in the analysis of complex tabular data.
+Our Text2SQL study further evaluates numerical analytical SQL with a type-aware answer-layer protocol.
+Under this protocol, most models still struggle with complex analytical tasks, especially Composite Comparison and Correlation.